-- redesign courses and activities using recent scholarship in the learning sciences
+- redesign courses and activities using recent scholarship in the learning sciences, and

-Participants may come from any academic discipline, and a variety of backgrounds and experience levels are expected.
-Most importantly, the common characteristic across group members should be that they are ready for a change in their teaching---from reinvigorating their foundational skills to challenging their capacities for innovation.
-Register.
+There are no age or rank requirements to participate in this cohort.
+We welcome participants from any academic discipline, and a variety of backgrounds and experience levels are expected.
+Most important, as a participant you should be ready for a change in your teaching - from reinvigorating your foundational skills to challenging your capacities for innovation.

 - Small adjustments to teaching with big impact